thomas-g-knowles/songs-mysql-cli/README.md

 <=--------------------------------- CLI APP USE ---------------------------------=>

-CRUD Arguments:
+-------- CRUD Arguments for User -------- :

+• --add users: creates a new app user in users table - takes FIRSTNAME, SECONDNAME, USERNAME and PASSWORD as arguments.

+EXAMPLE: --add users --firstname John --secondname Johny -- username user123 --password password123

+===>>> note: all arguments are REQUIRED and therefore an error will be thrown if not all are supplied with valid data.

+• --update: changes the specified user data, being either username or password - takes TO as an arugument.

+EXAMPLE: --change password --to newpassword123

+===>>> note: obviously a user must be logged in for the changes to be applied.

+• --remove account: (!-WARNING-!) deletes the currently logged in user from the app - takes no additional arguments.

+EXAMPLE: --remove account

+===>>> note: --list can be set to "all" (--list all) to retrieve all documents currently present in the database collection.

+-------- CRUD Arguments for Songs -------- :

-• --add: places song info into the database collection - takes SONG, ALBUM, ARTIST and GENRE as arguments.
+• --add songs: places song info into the database collection - takes SONG, ALBUM, ARTIST and GENRE as arguments.

 EXAMPLE: --add --song "My Song" --artist "Me"